bart6114/scheduleR/README.md

 ## Running scheduleR

-You can start scheduleR by running
+You can start __scheduleR__ by simply running in the directory where it was downloaded.

     npm start